pfuri/cakephp3-elixir/README.md

 #### Elixir For CakePHP

 The only remaining step is to install Elixir for CakePHP.
-To do this you will need a create a file in your app directory named ***[package.json](https://github.com/pfuri/cakephp-elixir/blob/master/package.example.json)*** and paste in the following:
+To do this you will need a create a file in your root directory named ***[package.json](https://github.com/pfuri/cakephp3-elixir/blob/master/package.example.json)*** and paste in the following:

 ```javascript
 {